Pradumnasaraf/Botchain/README.md

 This repo contains the source for the **Twitter bot** which Tweet out the latest Ticket price after a fixed interval of time.

-All the bots are made with the help of [`tweepy`](https://github.com/tweepy/tweepy) library for accessing the Twitter API, and [`CoinMarketCap`](https://coinmarketcap.com/api/documentation/v1/) API for accessing the latest financial market data, and PythonAnywhere for the deployment.
+All the bots are made with the help of [`tweepy`](https://github.com/tweepy/tweepy) library for accessing the Twitter API, and [`CoinMarketCap`](https://coinmarketcap.com/api/documentation/v1/) API for accessing the latest financial market data, and Railway for the deployment.

 <p align="center"><img src="https://user-images.githubusercontent.com/51878265/150635263-e2c0e19b-2dcb-434c-a2a1-39a5f79e40d2.png"></p>